Duxter7/GA-English-Notes/IT English 15 (B2+).md

 Take to someone; to warm to someone= start to like Come between someone = cause trouble
-Fall out = to have agrument
+Fall out = to have argument
+Made up = become friends again
+Drift apart = gradually stop being friends